Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 The first 2 were resolved by correcting DNS settings.
 However, after a long investigation, the last one was really caused by service port conflict.
 I tried to modify many port settings in `roles/openshift_facts/defaults/main.yml`, but it was all in vain.
 I should really separate some services from master node.

+# Pods per Core

+I had an misconception of the `pods-per-core` setting at first.
+I thought it was a way to limit the resource of a pod or a container.
+Our judge host should be using 1 CPU only when evaluating the performance of a program.
+So, I set `pods-per-core` to 1(default is 10, maximum is 250).

+Our machines comes with 4 cores.
+And the compute nodes have 4 pods running on each node in default.
+And I couldn't deploy any more pods after the installation completed.
+Finding the fact that I configured the whole cluster the wrong way, I was forced to do a re-installation.

 # Successful Installation

 This time, I had 1 master node, 1 infra node with DNS, 1 compute node.